tmptrash/mosaic/README.md

 # mosaic
 Photo mosaic algorithm implementation in pure JS.
 A photomosaic, is a digital image that is made up of other digital images, pieced together by software.
 Photomosaics are generally credited to Robert Silvers, who developed the technique while he was a student at MIT.
+Main algorithm was picked [here](https://drdobbs.com/understanding-photomosaics/184404848).

 # how to run
 Prepare a folder with jpg images (in our example it's called `imgs`) in this format `nXXX.jpg`.
 Where `XXX` it's an image index number starting from 0.
 For example: `n0.jpg, n1.jpg` and so on.
 We will use them as a source images to build the final (big) picture.
 Find as many images as you can, because it affects the final picture quality.
 Install dependencies and run local http-server with `imgs` folder as a parameter.
 Don't forget to add `--cors` parameter in the end.
 Run the mosaic app and go to your browser URL `localhost:port` and you will see this simple UI:\